digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 <h3>Reduced bounce rate</h3>

-The longer it takes for your web pages to load hurts your content, product or business you are trying to promote to the user.
+The longer it takes for your web pages to load, there is an increased chance it will hurt your content, product or business you are trying to promote to the user.
 The moment the user clicks on a link to load the page they want to read, the clock is ticking.
-You need to serve that page to the user as quickly as possible.
+You need to serve that page to the user as quickly as possible otherwise the user will be frustrated and go elsewhere.

 Research by Google has found <strong>as the page load time increases, the probability of bounce increases</strong>:
 <blockquote>